 Bermuda's first Floating Dock for HM Dockyard.
 Thomas Dutton, artist and engraver.
 Original in the National Maritime Museum, London

 Location of the Bermuda Floating Dock

-She was towed out by the HMS Agincourt and HMS Northumberland as far as Porto Santo, Madeira, where HMS Warrior (Britain's first iron-hulled battleship, built in Blackwall on the River Thames in 1860 as a counter to the naval ambitions of Emperor Napoleon III of France, the fastest, largest, strongest and best-armed warship in the world but by 1869 she was obsolete) and HMS Black Prince took over.
+She was towed out by the HMS Agincourt and HMS Northumberland as far as Porto Santo, Madeira, where HMS Warrior (Britain's first iron-hulled battleship, built in Blackwall on the River Thames in 1860 as a counter to the naval ambitions of Emperor Napoleon III of France, the fastest, largest, strongest and best-armed warship in the world but by 1869 she was obsolete (but in May 2018 this author saw her in Portsmouth Harbour, restored) and HMS Black Prince took over.
 With HMS Terrible and a small gunboat fast astern, the voyage took 35 days.
 The ships and the floating dock arrived off Ireland Island on July 28.
 The floating dock lay in Grassy Bay until the following April when it was brought to the North Basin and moored against the Great Wharf.